maronavenue/aws-learning-path/rds/README.md

 ![Book Review DB book reviews](./images/book-reviews-db-show-book-reviews.png)

 ## Acknowledgements
-The technical books used in the initial dataset were based from recommendations by a colleague during a timely catchup.
+Most technical books used in the initial dataset were based from recommendations by a colleague during a timely catchup.
 Thanks, `Nes`! :fire: